tumblr/policy/privacy-policy.md

     (a) we have your permission to share that information;

-    (b) we have given you prior notice that the information will be shared, and with whom; or
+    (b) we have given you prior notice (such as within this privacy policy) that the information will be shared, and with whom; or

     (c) that information is aggregate information or other information that does not identify you.